 We recommend the Sony ICD-UX570 voice recorder for recording research interviews, lectures and focus group discussions.
 One of the frequent asked questions I get are what are the accessories that I recommend.

 So, here’s a post with all the accessories that I recommend.
 I try to keep the Amazon links updated, but if you find any are broken, let me know in the comment section below.
 Thanks.

 USB PC/Charging Cable

-Now, the cable you get will depend on your PC/Mac.
+Now, the cable you should get depends on your PC/Mac.

 - If you own an older computer (PC/Mac) that comes with the full size USB port, get this Female to Male USB-A cable (Amazon link).